 Back on Halloween 2019, one of my favorite Nintendo Switch games released: Luigi's Mansion 3.
 In addition to offering a super fun main story that you can share with a buddy, up to eight people can participate in the multiplayer minigames.
 I was honestly surprised to find that these multiplayer options were entertaining for both kids and adults, making Luigi's Mansion 3 both a great single-player game and a fun party game.

-Just recently, the Luigi's Mansion 3 DLC multiplayer pack released adding even more options for you to enjoy with others.
-I had the opportunity to test the first phase of this DLC, and I have to say that it really does make the local and online multiplayer aspects of Luigi's Mansion that much more enjoyable.
-Here's my review of the Luigi's Mansion 3 multiplayer DLC.
+The Luigi's Mansion 3 DLC multiplayer pack adds even more options for you to enjoy with others.
+I had the opportunity to test this DLC, and I have to say that it really does make the local and online multiplayer aspects of Luigi's Mansion that much more enjoyable.

 New costumes, and games